gnosis/gp-v1-ui/README.md

 MOCK=false yarn start
 ```

-Alternatively, if you want to modify always this behaviour, add the env var into a local `.env` file (i.e. use [.env.example](.env.example) as an example of the content).
+Alternatively, if you want to persist this behaviour, add the env var into a local `.env` file (i.e. use [.env.example](.env.example) as a template).

 ## Autoconnect for mock mode (default)

-When running in **mock mode**, the wallet will be connected automatically, to change this behaviour run the app:
+When running in **mock mode**, the wallet will be connected automatically - to change this behaviour run the app via:

 ```bash
 # Disable autoconnect, for mock mode
 AUTOCONNECT=false yarn start
 ```

-Alternatively, if you want to modify always this behaviour, add the env var into a local `.env` file (i.e. use [.env.example](.env.example) as an example of the content).
+Alternatively, if you want to persist this behaviour add the env var into a local `.env` file (i.e. use [.env.example](.env.example) as a template).

 ## Build app